If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Okay, you’re sold on a DAM for marketing.
 How do you convince the rest of your team?

 Never fear, I’m here to help.
-Here’s some steps you can follow to get yourself set up with a DAM.
+Here’s some steps you can follow to get yourself set up with a digital asset management platform.

-I’m not talking about exhaustive investigation into each DAM tool.
+You don't have to do a deep investigation into each digital asset management tool.
 That’ll take you a while - there’s more than 250 DAMs listed on G2 the last time I checked! 😅

 Instead, decide on a few vendors you like the look of and do some investigating.